 This event is open to the public.

-A special thanks to the Van Pelt and Opie Library for their invaluable assistance.
+Special thanks to the Michigan Tech Graduate School, Sustainable Futures Institute, and Van Pelt and Opie Library for their invaluable assistance.

 1:00 pm: Afternoon A Block (pick one to attend)

 - Water Supply Challenges in Filo Verde, Panama (C. Wotruba, A. Smith, B. Green, Z. Wang, iDesign)